StepheeGee/reading-notes/201/class-02.md

-# Class Two
+# Introduction to Web Development

-## Reading
+Class Two: 10.24.23

-10.24.23
+Assignment Prepared: 10.23.23

-The key emphasis of this assignment is to understand the fundamentals of HTML, CSS, and JS.
+*The key emphasis of this assignment is to understand the fundamentals of HTML, CSS, and JS.
 HTML (Hypertext Markup Language) is the backbone of web content, providing structure and semantics.
 CSS (Cascading Style Sheets) controls the presentation and layout, making web content visually appealing.
 JavaScript adds interactivity and dynamic behavior.
-Together, these technologies form the foundation of web development.
+Together, these technologies form the foundation of web development.*
 ![Two](photos/two.jpg)

-### HTML Fundamentals
+## HTML Fundamentals

-#### Why is it important to use semantic elements in our HTML?
+### Why is it important to use semantic elements in our HTML?

 Using semantic elements in HTML is crucial for several reasons:

 1. **Clarity and Readability:** Semantic elements provide a clear and meaningful structure to web documents.
-They convey the intended purpose of the content, making it easier for both developers and screen readers to understand the page's structure and content.
+It makes it easier for other developer's to read the content and structure.

 2. **Search Engine Optimization (SEO):** Search engines use semantic HTML elements to better understand the content and context of a web page.
 Properly structured content with semantic tags can positively impact search engine rankings.
+I actually learned this today when we used the Lighthouse feature in our Chrome browser.

 3. **Accessibility:** Semantic HTML enhances accessibility for users with disabilities, including screen reader users.
 It helps screen readers interpret the content correctly and allows users to navigate and understand the page's structure more effectively.